Idaho solar rebates and incentives: 2025 guide

 Rocky Mountain Power

-Rocky Mountain Power technically switched from net metering to net billing back in November 2020, but it didn't come with many changes for residential customers.
+Rocky Mountain Power technically switched from net metering to net billing back in November 2020, which didn’t change much for residential customers.
 If you install a solar panel system under 25 kW at your home, any credits you earn will still be worth the full retail electricity rate, just like with net metering.
 There's no limit on how long you can roll over the credits.

 Learn more about Rocky Mountain Power's net billing program